-It is the public policy of the State that the State not restrict a woman's exercise of her private decision to terminate a pregnancy before viability except as provided in section 1597-A. After viability an abortion may be performed only when it is necessary to preserve the life or health of the mother.
+It is the public policy of the State that the State not restrict a woman's exercise of her private decision to terminate a pregnancy before viability except as provided in section 1597-A (consent to a minor's decision to have and abortion).
+After viability an abortion may be performed only when it is necessary to preserve the life or health of the mother.
 It is also the public policy of the State that all abortions may be performed only by a physician.